hassaans208/project.avinertech.com/README.md

 # **AvinerTech** Project

 Welcome to the **AvinerTech** project!
 This project is built using **Laravel**, employing a **microservices monolithic architecture**.
 It's designed to be scalable, maintainable, and easily extendable.
-This code is not industry prepared and needs to have alot more changes, if you find credentials in the Repo they are masked or of a dev environement.

-Still can see Design pattern implementation in `project.avinertech.com/core.avinertech.com/MicroServices/signal.avinertech.com/`

 ---

-## Pre-requisite
+## Please Read

 It is still underdevelopment, and will become fully scaffolded including setting up Nginx or Apache configurations.
 A few projects are live.

+This code is not industry prepared and needs to have alot more changes, if you find credentials in the Repo they are masked or of a dev environement.

+Still can see Design pattern implementation in `project.avinertech.com/core.avinertech.com/MicroServices/signal.avinertech.com/`

 ## **Overview**